25 Swim Terms for Success

 You can find most of these items online through the swim shop provider SwimOutlet or Amazon.

-- Cap: Silicone or latex material that covers the head to help increase efficiency in the water and reduce drag.
-Can be used by male or female swimmers.
-Also used to prevent chlorine damage to hair
+- Cap: A cap is a silicone, latex, or lycra material that covers the head to help increase efficiency in the water and reduce drag.
+Swim caps can keep hair out of a swimmer’s face and can help prevent chlorine damage to hair.
+Caps can be used by male or female swimmers.

-- Goggles: Plastic piece of equipment that goes over the eyes to help swimmers see clearer underwater and help keep chlorine from irritating their eyes
+- Goggles: Goggles are a piece of equipment that goes over the eyes to help swimmers see better underwater and help keep chlorine from irritating their eyes

-- Kick board: Gear made of foam or hard plastic that floats on the water’s surface and is used for kick and drill sets
+- Kickboard: A piece of swim equipment made of foam or hard plastic that floats on the water’s surface and is used for kick and drill sets.
+Kickboards can be used by any age or swim ability.

-- Swim Bag: Secondary bag used to hold ‘dry’ equipment/gear, such as towels, clothes, and personal items.
-This bag usually stays in the locker room during practice.
+- Swim Bag: A swim bag holds ‘dry’ equipment/gear, such as towels, clothes, and personal items.
+It’ll usually stay in the locker room or the pool area during practice

 - Lane Lines: Stretch of rope or wire, usually filled with round, plastic absorbers to minimize waves.
-Used to keep swimmers in their lane.
-Lane lines also hurt like crazy when you hit them with your hands 🙂
+Lane lines help keep swimmers from swimming all over the place.
+They also hurt like crazy when you hit them with your hands :).
+It’s also advised that you don’t rest on the lane lines, as a lifeguard is sure to yell at you.

-- Lane: Place in the pool where a swimmer trains, warms up/cools down, or competes in a heat
+- Lane: Place in the pool where a swimmer trains, warms up/cools down, or competes in a heat.
+Two lane lines or a lane line and a wall can make up a lane.

 - Lap: Swimming down and back the length of the pool

-- Wall: Place in the pool where a swimmer will start, finish, and turn during a practice or a meet
+- Wall: Place in the pool where a swimmer will start, finish, and turn during a practice or a meet.
+Walls also allow a safe place for swimmers to rest in between sets and get into the water without getting in the way of other swimmers.

-- Backstroke: Only stroke swam on the back and that starts in the water.
-2nd part of the IM and 1st leg of a medley relay
+- Backstroke: This is the only stroke swam on the back and that starts in the water.
+It can be the easiest for most new swimmers due to it being on the back.
+Backstroke is done by bringing one arm up and over the head at a time.
+It’s paired with a freestyle (or flutter) kick.
+Backstroke is 2nd part of the IM and 1st leg of a medley relay

-- Freestyle: Also known as a front crawl.
-Freestyle is the most common stroke for beginners.
+- Freestyle: Also known as a front or forward crawl.
+Freestyle is the most common stroke for beginners to learn.
 It is always last in the IM and medley relay.

-- Individual Medley (IM): The IM is more of a race than a stroke, in that the swimmer will swim all four strokes in a set order.
+- Individual Medley (IM): The IM is more of a race than a stroke.
+Swimmers will swim all four strokes in a set order.
 The order for IM is butterfly, backstroke, breaststroke, and freestyle.

 Outside of a swim meet, you’ll hear most of these swimming terms and expressions at swim practice.
 Swimmers and coaches both communicate using swimming terminology that leaves even swim parents scratching their heads in confusion!

 Most teams will have phrases, expressions, and swim terms unique to their team.
-However, the following common swimming terms will get you started and swimming on your own in no time. 🙂
+However, the following basic swimming terms will get you started and swimming on your own in no time. 🙂

 Related Post: Ultimate Guide to Swim Etiquette

-- Cool Down: Period of time at the end of a practice dedicated to flushing out the remaining lactic acid in the muscles to ensure better recovery and help prevent stiffness and injury.
+- Cool Down: Period of time at the end of a practice or workout dedicated to flushing out the remaining lactic acid in the muscles.
+This ensures a better recovery and helps prevent stiffness and injury.
 Also called a warm down.

-- Dolphin Kick: Used underwater when coming off the walls for all strokes except breaststroke.
-Also the primary kick used on the butterfly.
+- Dolphin Kick: Used underwater in a streamline position when coming off the walls for all strokes except breaststroke.
+Breaststroke is allowed one dolphin kick during the pullout.
+Also known as the ‘fifth stroke’.

 - Flip Turn: Used in competition for backstroke and freestyle, and some turns in the IM.
 Swimmers approach the wall and from their stomachs (backstrokers will roll from their back to their front) and completed a forward roll.